Providenciales boat cruises often visit the beautiful beaches on Water Cay, Little Water Cay and Pine Cay.

 The vast majority of boat trips visit the 9 mile (14.5 km) string of small cays and islands between Providenciales and North Caicos.

 At less than a mile (1.5 km) from Providenciales, the iguana nature sanctuary of Little Water Cay and the adjacent Half Moon Bay Beach are the most popular stops.
-Here, three quarters of a mile (1200 m) of pristine beach await, along with the indigenous Turks and Caicos Rock Iguana and birdlife.
+Here, 0.75 miles (1200 m) of pristine beach await, along with the indigenous Turks and Caicos Rock Iguana and birdlife.

 Further northeast is Water Cay, with two miles (3.4 km) of low white limestone cliffs with interspersed secluded beaches.